Related articles

 yarn dev

-Note : If you don't have Yarn or Node (> 14.00) installed, you can refer to this article.
+Note: If you don't have Yarn or Node (> 14.00) installed, you can refer to This article.

-Adding a simple form
+Add a simple form

 // pages/index.js